google/groupavail/README.md

 ```
 This document provides a high-level overview of usage and processes to get started, update, test, debug, deploy and monitor the GroupAvail AddOn.

-## Usage
+## Usage when Installed
 Users typically install GroupAvail from the organization's Workspace Marketplace.
 (Instructions below describe the developer deployment processes.)
 Once installed, a blue calendar image button is added to the bottom of the Gmail Compose window like this:

 ![alt_text](images/groupavailbutton.png "")

-After the user enters to, cc and bcc email addresses (from their organization) into the GMail compose window fields, they can then push the blue button and will be prompted for more information like this:
+After the user enters to, cc and bcc email addresses (from their organization) into the GMail compose window fields, they can then push the blue button and a pop-up box will prompt the user for more information like this:

 ![alt_text](images/groupavailform.png "")